Easy Baked Bean Dip

 Can I use a full can of refried beans?

-Do I really need the vinegar?
+Do I actually need the vinegar?

 What if I don’t have taco seasoning?